iamnoland/edgetx-lua-scripts-color/README.md

 **Type:** Tool (`/SCRIPTS/TOOLS/`)
 **Purpose:**
 An **RSSI-based lost model finder** using ELRS/CRSF telemetry.
-Geiger-counter style — the closer you get to your quad, the faster it beeps.
+Geiger-counter style.
+The closer you get to your quad, the faster it beeps.

 - Large color-coded strength readout: red (weak) → yellow → green (strong)
 - Full-width signal bar plus raw and averaged dBm values